-In Indology EES was the pioneer in the U.S.A.
+In Indology Salisbury was the pioneer in the U.S.A.
 He did not pursue original studies, but wrote good summaries of work done by others.
+His only real students in Sanskrit were Whitney and J. Hadley.
 In Arabic he was more vigorous, but his published work remained modest.
-He did important work in organizing the A.O.S.
+He did important work in organizing the A.O.S. (its President 1863-66, 1873-80).
 His further interests included art and genealogy.

 Publications: Inaugural Discourse on Arabic and Sanskrit literature.
 1843.